Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 ### Introduction

-This tutorial will guide you to create a blog application, set up its schema, and add mock content on Squidex, and create a Next.js blog based on the data stored in your CMS.
+This tutorial will guide you to create a blog application, set up its schema, add mock content on Squidex, and create a Next.js blog based on the data stored in your CMS.

 ## Prerequisites

 To complete this guide, you need:

 - A Squidex account.
 You can create one at https://cloud.squidex.io
-- Node.js and Yarn installed on your computer.
-Follow these guides to install [Node.js](https://phoenixnap.com/kb/install-node-js-npm-on-windows) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) if you haven't already.
+- Node.js installed on your computer.
+Follow this guide to install [Node.js](https://phoenixnap.com/kb/install-node-js-npm-on-windows) if you haven't already.

 ## Step 1: Creating the app on Squidex